 Improved Attention Span

-The nature of the developing brain is such that very young children often have a difficult time focusing their attention on one thing, and such problems are amplified when a child suffers from a chronic lack of sleep.
+Very young children often have a difficult time focusing their attention on one thing, and such problems are amplified when a child suffers from a chronic lack of sleep.
 In fact, children under the age of three who don’t get enough sleep are more susceptible to developing attention and/or impulse disorders by the time they turn six.

 The human body is a majestic, complex machine, and one of the most remarkable tasks it does is utilize sleep to promote growth.
 Human growth hormone is primarily secreted during deep sleep, meaning adequate sleep is vital in ensuring your child grows at a normal rate.
 Research has found that kids who sleep less than average tend to be deficient in growth hormone, meaning slower growth than normal.